The Complete Guide to Small Business Insurance

 Worker’s Compensation Insurance

-Although workplace injuries are most commonly thought of as a blue-collar industry only occurance, the reality is that they can occur in even the most sedentary of offices.
+Although workplace injuries are most commonly thought of as a blue-collar industry only occurrence, the reality is that they can occur in even the most sedentary of offices.
 Consequently, the vast majority of businesses are required to insure themselves against potential workplace damages.

 Worker’s compensation insurance, or “worker’s comp,” pays employees for injuries that they sustained while at work.
 Because medical care can be extremely costly, having this form of small business insurance on the company plan is always a good thing, even when it may not be legally required.
 This is undoubtedly one of the most important forms of damage protection for small businesses– it not only ensures that the business won’t go bankrupt paying for injuries but also gives some assurance to the employees that they will not go without medical treatment if they do suffer from an accident at work.